 The goal of the Deutsche Post Foundation is to advance knowledge by supporting research in three main areas: labor markets, environment, and inequality.
 To this end, the Foundation funds three non-profit research institutes: IZA, briq and SUN.

 More than two decades ago, the Deutsche Post Foundation was established by Deutsche Post DHL, the world’s leading logistics company with over 500,000 employees in over 200 countries and territories.
 The global corporation has evolved since 1989 from the formerly state-owned Deutsche Post and is now Germany’s largest employer.
 The company leaders saw this fundamental change not only from an entrepreneurial perspective but also as a matter of social responsibility.
 This was the motivation behind the establishment of the Deutsche Post Foundation.

 The Deutsche Post Foundation was incorporated on December 9, 1996, and formally recognized as a non-profit institution on February 20, 1997.
 In order to ensure an adequate endowment, the foundation receives recurrent funding.
 It is subject to state supervision and control by the foundation authorities and the tax office.

 As a non-operating foundation, the Deutsche Post Foundation provides funding to its institutes and other non-profit organizations that share the same objectives.
 To secure its long-term and sustainable financing, the Deutsche Post Foundation has accumulated parts of the grant and the resulting proceeds within its statutory requirements.

-In addition to the IZA Institute of Labor Economics, which has developed into one of Germany’s leading economic research institutes, the briq Institute on Behavior & Inequality and the SUN Institute Environment & Sustainability were established.
-Two highly renowned economics professors, Hilmar Schneider and Armin Falk, were appointed in spring 2016 to head IZA and briq, respectively.
-SUN is headed by Martin T. Clemens.
+In addition to the IZA Institute of Labor Economics, which has developed into one of Germany’s leading economic research institutes, the briq Institute on Behavior & Inequality and the SUN Institute Environment & Sustainability were established in 2015.

-While the initial endowment of 5 million Deutsche Mark must be kept undiminished, the Foundation receives recurrent contributions from Deutsche Post DHL until 2022, which are calculated on an annual basis according to sales revenue and/or personnel expenditure.
-In 2015, the grant amounted to approximately 14 million euros.
+With an initial endowment of 5 million Deutsche Mark, the Foundation received recurrent contributions from Deutsche Post DHL until 2022, which were calculated on an annual basis according to sales revenue and/or personnel expenditure.
+The final grant in 2022 amounted to approximately 20 million euros.